Safety and Efficacy of Allogeneic MSCs in Promoting T-regulatory Cells in Patients With Small Abdominal Aortic Aneurysms (VIVAAA)

 Intervention / Treatment

 In a randomized fashion, the MSCs, in the appropriate dose, will be shipped to the performance site where the MSCs will be thawed, diluted and administered.
 The thawed MSCs with be administered within 4 hours to subjects in a monitored setting with telemetry and pulse oximetry.
 Patients will be premedicated with hydrocortisone and diphenhydramine.
 All subjects will be monitored throughout the infusion procedure with vital signs and pulse oximetry at 15 minutes prior to infusion and ending 2 hours post procedure.
 They will also be evaluated for clinical signs of pulmonary distress.
-All patients will be admitted overnight for continued observation.
-The patient will be examined the following day and discharged home.
+Subjects will be discharged 2 hours post-infusion if no signs of complications.

 Intravenous infusion of 1 million allogeneic MSCs/kg.